-2016 Waste Management Monitoring Report Area 3 and Area 5 Radioactive Waste Management Sites
+2018 Waste Management Monitoring Report Area 3 and Area 5 Radioactive Waste Management Sites

-Environmental monitoring data are collected and analyzed as described in Quality Assurance, Analysis, and Sampling Plans, which can be found in the Nevada Test Site Routine Radiological Environmental Monitoring Plan (RREMP) (BN, 2003).
-The RREMP was written with a Data Quality Objectives-driven process to identify what and how technically defensible environmental monitoring data are collected.
+Environmental monitoring data are collected and analyzed as described in Quality Assurance, Analysis, and Sampling Plans, which can be found in the Nevada Test Site Routine Radiological Environmental Monitoring Plan (RREMP) (BN 2003).
+The RREMP was written with a Data Quality Objectives-driven process to identify the types and methods for collection of technically defensible environmental monitoring data.